KnowledgeRatio/nvd-mcp-local/README.md

 ### `vulnerability-brief`

 Vulnerability exposure brief for a product.
-Chains `search_cpes` to find the CPE, `search_cves_by_cpe` for associated CVEs, and `search_cves` with `has_kev=true` to surface KEV entries.
+Chains `search_cpes` to resolve the CPE URI, `search_cves_by_cpe` for associated CVEs, and `search_cves` with `has_kev: true` to surface KEV entries via NVD.
 Outputs a prioritised exposure summary with a security team recommendation.

 **Argument:** `product` — e.g. `Apache Log4j` or `Cisco IOS`